SkylerBrivic/FilmProject/README.md

 The other file ("information.txt") contains the database credentials that the file DatabaseInterface.java reads in order to connect to the database

+IMPORTANT NOTE: The file queryGenerator.java takes as input a text file where each line is of the form manufacturer name|product name|quantity.
+It outputs a text file containing the MySQL queries that would insert those elements into the database.
+The program will prompt you for the absolute pathnames of input and output files.

 The folder "webPages" contains 3 files containing  HTML, CSS and JavaScript.
 More specifically, each file is a jsp document (JavaServer Pages).

 The file userWelcomePage.jsp is the homepage for the site.